mkijowski/lab-passwords/README.md

 ---

-## Task 1 - `hashcat`
+## Task 1 - Simple dictionary attacks

+Using a simple dictionary attack and the 500 password wordlist, use the `hashcat` and or `john` to attack both the `sha512.hashes` and `yescrypt.hashes` password lists.

-Use the hashcat attack from the instruction on the `sha512.hashes`.
-Please include the hashcat potfile in this repository and answer the following.
+***Please include the 'hashcat' or 'john' potfile in this repository and answer the following.

-* Describe what the `-a 0` flag does when used with `hashcat`.
-Be verbose and explain its greatest strength and weakness.
+* Describe what a basic dictionary attack against a salted/hashed password list is.
+Be verbose and explain its top strengths and weaknesses as you see them.

+* How many sha512 hashed passwords were you able to crack with the `500_passwords.txt`?

-* How many passwords were you able to crack using `hashcat` with the `500_passwords.txt`?
+* How many yescrypt hashed passwords were you able to crack with the `500_passwords.txt`?

-* Describe what would be needed to crack all hashes in the `/data/sha512.hashes` file.
+* Describe what would be needed to crack all hashes in the `/data/*.hashes` files.
+Be verbose!

-* What is the difference between our two hash files in `/data`?

-* What benefit would `john` bring us when trying to crack *all* of the hashes provided (both the yescrypt and sha512 hashes)?
+* How many total hashes would be computed while performing the above attacks?
+Assume the following:
+  * simple dictionary attack
+  * using 500 password dictionary
+  * attack **both** hash lists

 ---

-## Task 2 - `john`

-Use the same attack type from task 1 with John the Ripper against the `yescrypt.hashes`.
-Include the John potfile in this repository and answer the following:

-* How many passwords were you able to crack using `john` with the `500_passwords.txt`?

-* What would be the maximum number of hashes `john` would compute assuming a stragiht dictionary attack, `500_passwords.txt`, and the list of yescrypt hashes?

----

-## Task 3 - Choose your own task:
+## Task 2 - Go Beyond Limits (Choose your own adventure)

 Choose ***one*** of the following tasks and document your progress ***well***.